hibiken/react-places-autocomplete/README.md

 Now you can easily apply custom CSS styles using the classNames!

 #### placeholder
-Type: `String`
+Type: `String`,
-Required: `false`
+Required: `false`,
 Default: `"Address"`

-You can pass placeholder prop to customize input's placeholder text
+You can pass `placeholder` prop to customize input's placeholder text

 ### `geocodeByAddress` API